Applying for Access to Information

 Applying for access

-Requests for access to documents under Right to Information (RTI) and Information Privacy (IP) legislation exclude documents that are already available via other means.
+Requests for access to documents under Right to Information (RTI) legislation exclude documents that are already available via other means.

 For example, minutes of Rockhampton Regional Council are readily available public documents, which can be accessed by the community.
 So before making a formal Right to Information application, check Council's website or contact Council about the location of information.

-For documents that are not available, via other avenues of access, applications need to be made in writing by downloading and completing an application form(PDF, 201KB) .
+For documents that are not available, via other avenues of access, applications need to be made in writing by lodging an Information Access Application.

-The completed application form(PDF, 201KB) must be addressed and forwarded to:
+The completed application must be addressed and forwarded to:

 RTI Officer